engl5674/engl5674s18/_projects/p3-fn-memos.md

 Near the end of phase 1 of the course, we will shift our attention to constructing qualitative data for your autoethnographies.
 Each week you will gather artifacts and write fieldnotes and memos to help you:

-- Initially figure out your research problem and question: What your project will focus on,
+- Continuously refine your research problem and question: What your project will focus on,
 - Continue to narrow the focus of your AREX project,
 - Integrate particular readings from the first phase of the course with your rhetorical exeriences with technology, and
 - Any other aspects that you deem important along the way.